demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

 Get group's users.
 Allowed for: Admins, Agents and Light Agents.

-*Note*: In case that the group_id does not exists. the command will return all users.
+*Note*: In case the group_id does not exist, the command will return all users.

 #### Base Command